symfony-cmf/symfony-cmf-docs/bundles/blog.rst

 BlogBundle
 ==========

-This bundle aims to provides everything you need to create a full blog or blog-like system.
+This bundle aims to provide everything you need to create a full blog or blog-like system.
 It also includes in-built support for the Sonata Admin bundle to help you get up-and-running quickly.